scalameta/metals/website/blog/2022-01-11-aluminium.md

 existing .bsp/sbt.json file if one exists or automatically generate it (needs at least sbt 1.4.1) for you and then switch to it.

-Editors support: Any editor that exposes the command.
+Editor support: All.

 ## Better support for mill BSP

 Recently [Mill](https://github.com/com-lihaoyi/mill) has complete revamped their BSP implementation allowing for a much better experience for Metals users.
 Just like sbt, you can now use the `metals.bsp-switch` command to use Mill as your BSP server (needs at least Mill 0.10.0-M4).
-Keep in mine that the BSP support in Mill is still a work-in-progress.
+Keep in mind that the BSP support in Mill is still a work-in-progress.
 If you are interested in Mill BSP and you're a Metals user, feel free to include your input [here](https://github.com/com-lihaoyi/mill/issues/1546) as they are requesting feedback on improving the experience.

-Editors support: Any editor that exposes the command.
+Editor support: All.

 ## Extract value code action